 elping your college-bound student develop expressive essays

-If you're starting from scratch, the tutoring structure that seems to work best is five sessions/cycles of drafts and conversations over the course of a month or so (around $500), exchanging “homework” of outlines and drafts, and talking it through after I read them.
+If you're starting from scratch, the tutoring structure that seems to work best is a cycle of drafts and conversations over the course of a month or so, in person or via facetime/zoom, talking through “homework” of outlines and drafts.
 This can be done in person or via email/phone/facetime sessions.
+It usually ends up running five sessions/five rounds of feedback, but we can work with what they need.
 If you just need feedback on an essay or supplement in progress, we can work hourly, draft by draft.
+I'm not a professional college prep company with a rigid MO.
+I'm just an essayist who likes helping kids find the words.
+And the school that's right for who they are, not who they think they should be.